Open education

 Affordability

-Cost of course materials cause student stress
+Cost of course materials cause students worry

 Students’ academic careers are affected by the cost of course materials